 #3 Talcum Powder

 This mass tort case has resulted in multi million dollar settlements for some clients.
 It is likely there will be many more in the coming years.
-Many lawsuits have been filed against Johnson & Johnson stating that its baby powder and similar products may have had small amounts of asbestos that can cause cancer.
+Many talcum powder ovarian cancer lawsuits have been filed against Johnson & Johnson stating that its baby powder caused ovarian cancer may have had small amounts of asbestos that can cause cancer.
 Some of the cancers include mesothelioma and ovarian cancer.

 #4 Monsanto Roundup

 Roundup is an effective weed killer that has been used in agriculture for decades to improve crop yields.
 Many studies have shown that traces of Roundup weedkiller and its key ingredient glyphosate have been detected in small amounts in more than 50% of food products that are eaten in the US.
 The WHO’s International Agency for Research on Cancer in 2015 classified glyphosate as a probable human carcinogen.
 That led to more than 5,000 lawsuits against Monsanto in the US.

 One of the most well-known Roundup lawsuits was a non-hodgkins lymphoma lawsuit to date was in summer 2018 in San Francisco, where a jury ordered Monsanto to pay $289 million to a groundskeeper in San Francisco.
 The jury deliberated for almost three days before finding that the man’s non-Hodgkin lymphoma was at least somewhat due to his regular exposure to glyphosate, which is the primary ingredient in Roundup.
 The man used the chemical regular to spray athletic fields at the school at which he worked.
 The jury determined that Monsanto acted with oppression, malice and/or fraud and should be punished.
 (USAToday.com).